Haguermeister/readmeGen/NewREADME.md

    ## Directions

-   The project is finished.
+   Make sure to type npm i first then node index.

    ## Contributions

-   To make contributions please complete the following directions: No need to contirbute
+   To make contributions please complete the following directions: No need to contribute but feel free to clone and make it your own!

    ## License
-    Link to license documentation: https://www.gnu.org/licenses/gpl-3.0.en.html
+    Link to license documentation: https://opensource.org/licenses/BSD-3-Clause

    ## Tests